Maker of the Optical Design Software OpTaliX

 Export all graphics to Windows Clipboard, HPGL, DXF, EPS, WMF, CGM, BMP, PCX, PNG, SVG and POV-Ray

 Export lens designs to Code V, ZEMAX, OSLO, ASAP, MODAS, ATMOS.
-See also the compatibilty matrix for details.
+See also the file conversion compatibilty matrix for details.

 Import lens designs from Code V, ZEMAX, OSLO, MODAS, ATMOS, WinLens, Accos, Sigma-PC, Sigma2000.
-See also the compatibilty matrix for details.
+See also the file conversion compatibilty matrix for details.

 Import coating designs from "The Essential Macleod" and "TFCalc" thin film design packages.